harrisonpim/spotify-playlist-sorter/README.md

 # spotify-playlist-sorter

-sort a playlist into its mathematically ideal order
+Sort a playlist into its mathematically ideal order using graph theory and the spotify API